sidsapien/sidsapien.github.io/_posts/2022-11-05-iiita-alumni-speech.md

 I have always believed that IIIT Allahabad is special.
 I have visited many universities across the world and time and again, I have wondered how IIIT Allahabad made such a big mark for itself in just two decades.
 How did it do it?
 If you look back at 1999, it was a time when India was just starting to reap the fruits of economic liberalization.
 Nobody could have imagined then that an institute from Uttar Pradesh would rise so rapidly in such a short time.
 How IIIT Allahabad reached the heights where it is today?
 What factors led to the unprecedentedly rapid rise of this institution?
 How did it make a prominent place for itself amongst other distinguished universities established much earlier?
 I believe that the answer to these questions is threefold.

 First, the name of our institute, IIIT "Allahabad" has a clue.
 Allahabad or Prayagraj, not only embodies the confluence of the holy Ganga and the mighty Yamuna, but rather the confluence of many cultures.
 The great emperor Ashoka installed a giant pillar here to promote tenets of Buddhism.
-The region's significance has also been illustrated by the great poet Tulsidas in Ramacharitramanas by this beautiful verse
+The region's significance has also been illustrated by the great poet Tulsidas in Ramacharitmanas by this beautiful verse

 को कहि सकइ प्रयाग प्रभाऊ। कलुष पुंज कुंजर मृगराऊ।।